cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/dns-policies/_index.md

 - [Value](#value)
 - [Logical Operators](#logical-operators)

 When creating a DNS policy, you can select as many security risk categories and content categories as needed to fully secure your network.
-Unless a more specific selector is configured in a policy (for example, user email or source IP address), then the policy will be evaluated against all DNS queries that reach Gateway from your organization.
+Unless a more specific selector is configured in a policy (for example, _User Email_ or _Source IP_), then the policy will be evaluated against all DNS queries that reach Gateway from your organization.

+{{<render file="gateway/_response.md" withParameters="query;;_Source IP_;;_Resolved IP_">}}

 {{<Aside>}}
 If you are using the legacy DNS policy builder, we recommend migrating your rules to the new policy builder in order to take full advantage of the DNS filtering options described below.
 Once you have recreated your rules in the **DNS** tab, you can delete the old rules from the **DNS (legacy)** tab.